DinoChiesa/Apigee-Java-TOTP/README.md

 ## Using the Policy

 1. It might be a good idea to use the consumer app "secret key" as the key for the OTP.
-To do that , you'd need to precede this policy with a VerifyApiKey or similar, so that you can obtain the secret key corresponding to the consumer key.
+To do that, you'd need to precede this policy with a VerifyApiKey or similar, so that you can obtain the secret key corresponding to the consumer key.